yuskesh/typescript-tooling-mocha/README.md

 ### Prettier

-There is an IntelliJ plugin for prettier and here is an [instruction](https://prettier.io/docs/en/webstorm.html). precommit hook instruction is [here](https://prettier.io/docs/en/precommit.html).
+There is an IntelliJ plugin for prettier and here is an [instruction](https://prettier.io/docs/en/webstorm.html). pre-commit hook instruction is [here](https://prettier.io/docs/en/precommit.html).

 ## Coverage Tool